ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 when they either participate in both SCT Feedback and STH Pollination with Proof Fetching or if they have a Trusted Auditor relationship.
-(Participating in SCT Feedback is required to prevent a malicious log from refusing to ever resolve a SCT to a STH, as put forward in {#actively-malicious-log}).
-Additionally, participating in SCT Feedback enables a HTTPS Client to assist in detecting the exact target of an attack.
+(Participating in SCT Feedback is required to prevent a malicious log from refusing to ever resolve an SCT to an STH, as put forward in {#actively-malicious-log}).
+Additionally, participating in SCT Feedback enables an HTTPS Client to assist in detecting the exact target of an attack.

 HTTPS Servers that omit SCT Feedback enable malicious logs to carry out